S-Ex1t/CTF/2018/CSAW CTF 2018/Rewind/README.md

 ---
 For this challenge, we are given a file `rewind.tar.gz`.

 We begin by extracting the contents using `tar -xzf rewind.tar.gz`.
 We are given two files: `rewind-rr-snp` and `rewind-rr-nodent.log`.
-We then run our basic recon commands on the files: `file`, `strings`, and `binwalk` to see what we are dealing with.
+We then run our basic recon commands such as `file`, `strings`, and `binwalk` on the files to see what we are dealing with.

 Both of the files were pretty big so `strings` returned a lot of results for each of them.
 However, while running `strings` on `rewind-rr-snp`, I thought I saw the words `flag` fly across the screen, so I searched for the standard flag format with `strings rewind-rr-snp | grep flag{` which returned:
 ```